ShourovyAkter/Assingment_CSE455/README.md

 | **Cybercrime Investigation Unit (CCIU)**       | USA (FBI Cyber Division), India (Cyber Cells) | - Specialized cyber police <br> - Digital forensics <br> - Fast-track courts|
 # Conclusion

-By adopting global best practices tailored to its unique local context, Bangladesh can build a resilient and rights-respecting digital ecosystem.
-These proposed legal reforms will strengthen cybersecurity, boost investor confidence, and protect citizens’ digital rights—key pillars for achieving the vision of Smart Bangladesh 2041.
+Building a resilient digital future for Bangladesh requires a robust and rights-focused cyber legal framework.
+By learning from global best practices and tailoring reforms to local needs, Bangladesh can strengthen cybersecurity, protect digital rights, and boost investor confidence.
+Key steps include replacing the Digital Security Act with a balanced law, enacting a GDPR-style Data Protection Act by 2025, and investing in specialized Cyber Courts to ensure timely justice.
+These reforms are essential for achieving the vision of Smart Bangladesh 2041 and fostering a secure, open digital economy.
 To create a secure yet open digital economy, Bangladesh must:

 Replace the Digital Security Act (DSA) with a more balanced, rights-respecting cyber law.